Helping Earthquake Survivors in Myanmar

 Give

-Samaritan’s Purse is providing desperately needed medical care, water, and shelter in Jesus’ Name.
+Samaritan’s Purse provided desperately needed medical care, water, and shelter in Jesus’ Name.

 Latest Updates

 Our DC-8 aircraft and a 747 cargo plane delivered over 100 tons of relief supplies, including water filtration units, emergency shelter material, and an Emergency Field Hospital.
-This multi-tent medical facility houses an emergency room, 60 patient beds, a pharmacy, laboratory, and three operating rooms to assist the local healthcare system in the capital of Naypyidaw.
-Their treatment centers are currently overrun with earthquake-related cases.
-Our doctors and nurses are hard at work performing surgeries on broken bones and other urgent orthopedic cases as dozens of victims await their care.
+This multi-tent medical facility housed an emergency room, 60 patient beds, a pharmacy, laboratory, and two operating rooms to assist the local healthcare system in the capital of Naypyidaw.
+We also had a third operating room set up in a converted shipping container.
+Local treatment centers were overrun with earthquake-related cases.
+Our doctors and nurses performed surgeries on broken bones and other urgent orthopedic cases.

-“We want every patient to know that God loves them and they are not alone.
-Please pray for everyone affected and for our Disaster Assistance Response Team as they serve those who are hurting in Jesus’ Name.”
+“We wanted every patient to know that God loves them and they are not alone.
+Please pray for everyone affected.”

 -Franklin Graham, President, Samaritan’s Purse